-The Committee will instruct the adjutant to notify the membership, by posting on post bulletin board and
+The Committee will instruct the Adjutant to notify the membership, by posting on post bulletin board and

 on the post web site, with copies of proposed changes at least ten (10) days before the meeting to vote

 on the amendment.
-Copies of all adopted amendments shall be forwarded to the department judge
+Copies of all adopted amendments shall be forwarded to the Department Judge

-advocate for review and recommended approval.
-The department judge advocate will forward a copy of
+Advocate for review and recommended approval.
+The Department Judge Advocate will forward a copy of

 the approved Bylaws to the National Headquarters for filing.

-Date Signature of Post Judge Advocate Printed Name
+Post Judge Advocate Printed Date